 - Malinois are very intelligent and alert.
 They also have strong herding and protection instincts.
 Early, consistent training is critical!

-- Although they are good-size dogs, they are very people-oriented and want to be included in family activities.
+- Although they are good-sized dogs, they are very people-oriented and want to be included in family activities.

 - Malinois are constant shedders.
 They shed heavily twice a year.

-- Belgian Malinois are intense dogs that are play-oriented and sensitive.
+- Belgian Malinois are intense dogs who are play-oriented and sensitive.
 Training should be fun, consistent, and positive.

 - Because of their intelligence, high energy, and other characteristics, Malinois are not recommended for inexperienced dog owners.